Aati kalenja: In modern days

-With changing times it is very different situation now, development, education, technology and increased employment opportunity has led to the disappearance of this ancient ritualistic folk dance.
+With changing times it is very different situation now: development, education, technology and increased employment opportunity has led to the disappearance of this ancient ritualistic folk dance.
 Reduction in paddy cultivation too contributed to the disappearance of the tradition.
-The This decade old ritual is on the verge on extinction.
+This decade old ritual is on the verge of extinction.

-Karnataka Tulu Sahitya Academy former president Vaman Nandavara said that Nalike community members in the city are not keen on continuing with the tradition as they get more job opportunity due to reservation and urbanization.
+Karnataka Tulu Sahitya Academy former president Vaman Nandavara said that Nalike community members in the city are not keen on continuing with the tradition as they get more job opportunities due to reservation and urbanization.
 "Parents of Nalike community members dress their children as Aati Kalenja and make them dance to the tunes of paddana (traditional Tulu songs) in front of houses.
 Nowadays, children too are hesitant as they concentrate on education".

 In spite of it, Aati Kalenja remains an integral part of the folk culture of the Tulu Nadu region and one can witness this folk dance only in the interior pockets of Tulu Nadu, during Aati days.